HUD's Castro Worries That Housing Rule Could Be Rolled Back

 "I believe that the folks who live in public housing are ambitious, that they have tremendous potential and that we should invest in them.
 I don't believe that we should go back to the mid-1990s and scapegoating them and talking about doing away with HUD and so forth," he says.

 Not that Carson has said as much.
 In fact, he's said very little.
-His confirmation hearing will be the first real chance the public has to see where he stands on programs, including one of the Obama administration biggest achievements — moving tens of thousands of homeless individuals, mostly veterans, into permanent housing.
+His confirmation hearing will be the first real chance the public has to see where he stands on programs, including one of the Obama administration's biggest achievements — moving tens of thousands of homeless individuals, mostly veterans, into permanent housing.
 That effort has had bipartisan support, but future funding is in doubt because Trump says he wants steep cuts in domestic spending.

 "On the other hand, the president-elect has talked about investment in infrastructure, investment in other things.
 And so, it's possible that we're in for a surprise," Castro says.

-Although he won't be around to find out.
+He won't be around to find out.
 Castro is getting on a plane first thing on Inauguration Day, going back to San Antonio to work on his memoir.